Hun and po: Etymologies

 The semantics of po 魄 "white soul" probably originated with 霸 "lunar whiteness".
 Zhou bronze inscriptions commonly recorded lunar phases with the terms jishengpo 既生魄 "after the brightness has grown" and jisipo 既死魄 "after the brightness has died", which Schuessler explains as "second quarter of the lunar month" and "last quarter of the lunar month".
 Chinese scholars have variously interpreted these two terms as lunar quarters or fixed days, and Wang Guowei's lunar-quarter analysis the most likely.
 Thus, jishengpo is from the 7th/8th to the 14th/15th days of the lunar month and jisipo is from the 23rd/24th to the end of the month.
 Yü translates them as "after the birth of the crescent" and "after the death of the crescent".
 Etymologically, lunar and spiritual po < pʰak < *phrâk 魄 are cognate with bai < bɐk < *brâk 白 "white".
-According to Hu Shih, po etymologically means "white, whiteness, and bright light"; "The primitive Chinese seem to have regarded the changing phases of the moon as periodic birth and death of its [po], its 'white light' or soul."
+According to Hu Shih, po etymologically means "white, whiteness, and bright light"; "The ancient Chinese civilisations seemed to have regarded the changing phases of the moon as periodic birth and death of its [po], its 'white light' or soul."
 Yü says this ancient association between the po soul and the "growing light of the new moon is of tremendous importance to our understanding of certain myths related to the seventh day of the months."
 Two celebrated examples in Chinese mythology are Xi Wangmu and Emperor Wu meeting on the seventh day of the first lunar month and The Princess and the Cowherd or Qixi Festival held on the seventh day of the seventh lunar month.

 The etymology of hun < γuən < *wûn 魂 is comparatively less certain.
 Hu said, "The word hun is etymologically the same as the word yun, meaning "clouds."
 The clouds float about and seem more free and more active than the cold, white-lighted portion of the growing and waning moon."
 Schuessler cites two possibilities.
 Since pò is the 'bright' soul, hún is the 'dark' soul and therefore cognate to yún 雲 'cloud', perhaps in the sense of 'shadowy' because some believe that the hún soul will live after death in a world of shadows.

+The 'clouds' along with the moon make up the singular night canvas to show how the parts of the soul are interdependent.
+The clouds cover the moon, showing how the hun covers and restrains the po and prevent the release of the "animal soul" or Instinct.